clr-works/Bike-share/README.md

 ### 1.3 Total Trips per Hour

-Trips per hour sheds further light over the difference between customers and subscribers.
-Subscribers show a marked behaviour over the week, linked to working hours (conmuting from work), while customers have a more equally distributed behaviour over the day.
+Along working days, the total trips per hour shows a marked difference between customers and subscribers.
+Subscribers register two activity peaks, linked to working hours (commuting from work), while customers have a more equally distributed behaviour along the day.
+In agreement with previous information, during the weekend the behaviour of these clients is almost identical to customers’ one.

 <img src="Images/trips%20per%20hour.png">

 ### 2.1 Not equal start and end stations.

-It can be argued that the customers that take a bike in one station to end the trip in a different station may show different behaviour from those that end the trip in the same station as it was started.
-An additional separation between subscribers and occasional customers shows interesting patters to take into consideration.
+It can be argued that the customers that take a bike in one station to end the trip in a different station may show different behaviour from those that end the trip in the same station as it was started (no displacement vs net displacement).
+An additional separation between subscribers and occasional customers shows interesting patterns to take into consideration.
 Over the week, we can hypothesize that the subscribers that start and end in a different station are those that go to work on a defined schedule.
-They show a marked difference from occasional customers, difference that is less strong over the weekend.
+They show a marked difference from occasional customers, difference that vanishes over the weekend.

+Net displacements markedly prevail over round trips, irrespective of the client type.

 <img src="Images/not_equal_dis.png">